 In the design software/apps, you can then easily add in any furniture, planters, BBQ’s, etc and move around the patio.
 If doing it on paper, then do little cut-outs to create the same effect.
 You’ll be surprised how little tweaks to the positioning of items on your patio can have a dramatic impact on the overall design.
 Don’t be afraid, experiment before you commit.

 Once all the above is decided, then comes the hard part, realising your design.
-You need to start thinking about the construction work?
+Do you need to start thinking about the construction work?
 Are you doing this yourself or bringing in the professionals?
 You can’t just site that patio any old where.
-Consideration to utilities, groundworks, etc might need to be taken into account.
+Consideration of utilities, groundworks, etc might need to be taken into account.
 If that patio is already in place, then you’re just looking to redecorate, no issue.
-However, if hardscaping it will impact on drainage, and the wider garden, the more likely you’ll need additional works to cope with rain run-off, etc.
+However, if hardscaping will impact on drainage, and the wider garden, the more likely you’ll need additional works to cope with rain run-off, etc.